Practical Tips for Exploring France

 Kids aged 5 to 12 can turn French travel into a real adventure!
 But only if they’re comfortable, engaged, and well-equipped.
 This guide covers the gear that helps kids explore independently without constant hand-holding.

-5 Cool Facts About France Kids Will Love
+5 Cool Facts About France Everyone Will Love

 France has more than just the Eiffel Tower.
 From school schedules to royal parks and baguette laws, these five surprising facts are perfect for curious kids.